-The Industrial/Logistics area is characterized by warehouses and light manufacturing operations and related office uses.
+Area is characterized by warehouses and light manufacturing operations and related office uses.
 It includes the Greenville Industrial Park, airport area, and Southwest Bypass Corridor.

-- · Encourage expansion of light industrial, assembly and research uses - Encourage the use of higher-quality building materials and landscaping for highly-visible sites
+- Encourage expansion of light industrial, assembly and research uses - Encourage the use of higher-quality building materials and landscaping for highly-visible sites